OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 From the legal point of view, design can be intended in a different way than from a designer's point of view.
 Therefore there may be different understanding of what design is or what can be protected as design in every country.
 This definition want to establish a framework for understanding in an easier way how to protect and share Open Design projects.
 You should always check if your project can be protected in your country as:

+* Copyright-like forms: the design is automatically protected

-* Copyright:
+	* Copyright
 		* *It is protected by copyright when ...*
 		* *You can share the project when it is protected by copyright by...*

+	* Unregistered Design Rights
+		* *It is protected by unregistered design rights when...*
+		* *You can share the project when it is protected by unregistered design rights by...*

+	* Unregistered Trademark (TM)
+		* *It is protected by trademark when...*
+		* *You can share the project when it is protected by trademark by...*

+	* Unregistered Trade Dress
+		* *It is protected by trade dress when...*
+		* *You can share the project when it is protected by trade dress by...*

+* Patent-like forms: the protection needs to be applied for

 	* Patent:
 		* *It is protected by patents when ...*
 		* *You can share the project when it is protected by patent by...*

 	* Registered Design Rights:
 		* *It is protected by registered design rights when...*
 		* *You can share the project when it is protected by registered design rights by...*

-* Unregistered Design Rights
-	* *It is protected by unregistered design rights when...*
-	* *You can share the project when it is protected by unregistered design rights by...*

-* Trademark: identify a product, not a function
+	* Registered Trademark (R)
 		* *It is protected by trademark when...*
 		* *You can share the project when it is protected by trademark by...*

-* Trade Dress
+	* Registered Trade Dress
 		* *It is protected by trade dress when...*
 		* *You can share the project when it is protected by trade dress by...*

+* No protection forms:	the protection is not available

 	* No protection
 		* *There is no protection for the project when...*
 		* *You can share the project when there is no protection by...*